alljoyn/extras-webdocs/docs/develop/api-guide/controlpanel/ios.md

 For each announcement that is received, check if it implements the ControlPanel interface.
-If it does, save it as a controllable device for later use.
+If it does, save it as a controllee device for later use.

 ```objc
 - (void)announceWithVersion:(uint16_t)version